karllhughes/personal-blog-5/_posts/2021-11-17-overnight-success.md

 Meanwhile, the demand for developer-focused content was at an all-time high.
 Nobody could speak at conferences or meetups, but tech marketing budgets had to go somewhere.

-Finally, I had connections to hundreds of Developer Relations professionals through CFP Land.
+I had connections to hundreds of Developer Relations professionals through CFP Land.
 I was able to simply ask a few if they’d like me to write articles for them.
 Those connections turned into referrals that turned into more clients and [the flywheel quickly accelerated from there](https://www.karllhughes.com/posts/journey-to-30).

 ## My Day Jobs Were Critical Too